tyler-technologies-oss/forge-design-system/docs/components/notifications-and-messages/banner/banner.md

 A banner displays an important, succinct message, and provides actions for users to address (or dismiss the banner).
 It requires a user action to be dismissed.

-Banners should be displayed at the top of the screen, below the omnibar.
+Banners should be displayed at the top of the screen, below the app bar.
 The banner displays a short amount of information, but may be clicked to launch a dialog with rich text information including text, illustrations, or media.

 The banner is dismissed by a dismiss icon or once a user opens it to view a dialog.